 For many people trying to watch their weight, holiday gatherings, particularly Thanksgiving, come with an air of excitement—and anxiety.
 The annual national holiday is a time to give thanks and enjoy a mega-meal that may have us stressing about the ingredients in our favorite family recipes.

 Here are some practical tips for enjoying the celebration without going overboard.

-Eat earlier in the day.
+Eat earlier in the day

+Make the first bite count

 Make the first bite count.

-Most people eat so fast that that first bite bypasses the tongue and the brain never gets its pleasure.
-So, make the first bite count — choose a favorite food and then let it linger on the tongue just a moment so your brain has time to recognize it.
+Most people eat so fast that the first bite bypasses the tongue, and the brain never gets the signal of its pleasure.
+Choose a favorite food, and then let it linger on the tongue, so your brain has time to recognize it.

-Ditch the “family style” setup.
+Ditch the “family style” setup